shohoku11wrj/shohoku11wrj.github.com/_posts/way/Technology/2013-10-05-latex-note-and-jekyll.md

 You could use: `[](raw: put latex here)` But this only works partly.
 The markdown will interpret the first `)` as the closing tag for our raw-statement.

 Another approach is to use code blocks.
-So either using at least 4 spaces before you write something, or using the `acute` symbol: `.
+So either using at least 4 spaces before you write something, or using the `acute` symbol: \`.
+Inside the acute symol, brace the formular with `\ [...\ ]`, you will write formular in a seperate new line, brace with `\ (...\ )`, you write formular inline.

 In case you can not figure out the true html source code of formulars, just take a glance at [cowoebker's_post_source_code](https://github.com/cwoebker/.com/blob/master/_posts/2011-10-27-latex-math-magic.markdown).